jdsandifer/blog/ideas/component-vs-element.md

 const ApplePicker = (props) => {
   return (
     <div>
-      <p>{`I've picked ${props.picked} apples today!`}</p>
+      <p>{`I picked ${props.picked} apples today!`}</p>
       <p>{`I should pick ${props.totalNeeded - props.picked} more…`}</p>
     </div>
   )
 }
 ```
 You can see that it accepts a single parameter object.
-In this case, it expects that object to have two properties called 'picked' and 'totalNeeded'.
+In this case, it expects that object to have two properties called `picked` and `totalNeeded`.
 It can then use those properties to display data and, in this case, calculate how many more apples should be picked.

 Importantly, the component doesn't change its props or take in additional parameters.
 That's what it means to act like a pure function with regard to it's props (our last rule).

 Here’s the complete list of rules for a React component:
 1. It must be a function.
 (Classes are functions.)
 1. It must return a valid React element (including string, number, boolean, or null).
-1. If it accepts parameters, it should accept one parameter object called 'props'.
+1. If it accepts parameters, it should accept one parameter object called `props`.
 1. It must act like a pure function with regard to its props.

 Now that we have a pretty good handle on elements and components, let's take a look at the next step up from there: